 In this scenario, it is assumed that the target UE may be identified using an SUPI or GPSI.
 The procedure follows the functionality in clause 5.19 and the 5G-MT-LR procedures in clauses 6.1.1 and 6.1.2.
 It is further assumed that:

-- The NG-RAN in figure 6.1.5-1 is a MWAB-gNB.
+- The MWAB-gNB in figure 6.1.5-1 is a NG-RAN in figure 6.1.1-1 and 6.1.2-1.

 - When the MWAB-gNB is integrated to the 5GS, the OAM triggers the LMF to perform TRP Information Exchange procedure.
 The LMF learns that a new integrated TRP at a MWAB-gNB is mobile and its UE ID (GPSI) of the MWAB-UE via a TRP information exchange towards the MWAB-gNB with the Cell ID of the TRP.
 The LMF may also performs NRPPa TRP information exchange procedure before the positioning procedure for a target UE, e.g. to determine the position capability of NG-RAN.